 When children learn to read words, tutor books simplify the reading process because this makes learning to read easier and more fun… and so more likely to succeed.
 No Notes simplifies the baffling complexity of ordinary piano music for the same reason.

 No Notes beginners soon learn to make musical phrases using all the fingers and thumbs of both hands.
-In fact, a surprising degree of musical complexity is possible with No Notes piano tab and beginners rapidly develop independence between their two hands and find themselves able to play not only favourite melodies but also a variety of catchy, rhythmic, bluesy riffs and grooves.
+In fact, a surprising degree of musical complexity is possible with No Notes piano tab and beginners can rapidly develop independence between their two hands and find themselves able to play not only favourite melodies but also a variety of catchy, rhythmic, bluesy riffs and grooves.